mixpanel/docs/pages/docs/features/session-replay.md

 - sort replays by recency
 - search for replays by user's name / email, replay date, or user ID

+## Implementation
+Our documentation on how to implement Session Replay can be found [here](https://docs.mixpanel.com/docs/tracking-methods/sdks/javascript#session-replay-beta).

 ## Legal (Beta Terms)

 Our Session Replay Beta Service Addendum can be found [here](https://mixpanel.com/legal/session-replay-beta-service-addendum/).